Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 Immediate next steps:

-- Seek specialized support: General therapists may not understand betrayal trauma; seek someone trained in this specific intersection of trauma and infidelity
+- Seek specialized support.
+General therapists may not understand betrayal trauma.
+Find someone trained in this specific intersection of trauma and infidelity.

-- Connect with community: Betrayal trauma support groups provide reality-testing and reduce isolation—the shared trauma of others helps normalize your experience
+- Connect with community.
+Betrayal trauma support groups provide reality-testing and reduce isolation.
+The shared experience of others helps normalize what you are going through.

 Related topics for continued healing include formal disclosure processes with therapeutic support, attachment repair work (when both partners commit to recovery), and individual trauma treatment for childhood trauma that may have created vulnerability to these relationship patterns.